grueneschweiz/docs.gruene.ch/docs/1-2-terms.md

 ![screenshot of the backend](assets/backend.png)

 ## Content types
-Content is presented to the user on either posts, pages, events or archives.
+Content is presented to the user either on posts, pages, events or archives.
 It is a common difficulty to choose the right one.
 Therefore, it is important to know the following types.

 ### Pages
-Pages contain content that is unique and timeless.
+Pages contain content that is usually unique and timeless.
 A classic example is the contacts page.
 Unlike posts, pages are usually linked directly in the menu.

 ### Posts
 Posts are used for content that can be categorized.
 So e.g. news, suggestions etc. but not for static contents like the page about me or the page contact.
 Posts appear in archives while pages don't.
-Posts are usually not linked directly in the menu, but they can be reached over the category of their archives.
+Posts are usually not linked directly in the menu, but they can be reached over the archives of their categories.
 A post can be part of several archives.

 ### Archives
 In the WordPress jargon, an archive refers to a collection of posts.
-The posts are automatically presented by the archive.
-You therefore can't add content directly to a archive.
+The posts are automatically presented in their archive (selected by the category).
+It is impossible to add content directly to an archive.
+You must always create a post.

 ![screenshot of an archive](assets/archive.png)

 ### Events
 Events are used to announce your happenings.
-The have a few special features like an time and a location where they take place.
+They display a few special fields like a time and a location where they take place.
 Once over the will be hidden from the default event archive, as soon as they are past.